Brew-Keeper/brew-keeper-api/README.md

 The AeroPress allows a brewer a high degree of control over their cup of coffee.
 At first, the range of possibilities can be overwhelming—not just the possible combinations but also remembering what produced good results.
 Starting with a bean you are unfamiliar with can be like starting all over again.
 If only there was a way to keep track of your coffee experimentation&nbsp;.&nbsp;.&nbsp;.

 ##### Enter Brew Keeper
-Brew Keeper provides a way to **create**, **brew**, **refine**, and **store notes on** coffee recipes so you can zero in on your best brew for each bean.
+Brew Keeper provides a way to **create**, **brew**, **refine**, **share**, and **store notes on** coffee recipes so you can zero in on your best brew for each bean.
 Recipes store the detailed components of coffee recipes and general notes can hold any additional information.
 This site was designed with the AeroPress in mind, but can easily support other brewing equipment.

 #### Models and Endpoints
 * Please see [Development Notes](https://github.com/Brew-Keeper/brew-keeper-api/wiki/Development-Notes)